sarnthil/emotion-stimulus-detection/README.md

 ## Sequence Labeling vs. Clause Classification for English Emotion Stimulus Detection

-This repository accompanies the paper ``Sequence Labeling vs. Clause Classification for English Emotion Stimulus Detection`` to be published in
+This repository accompanies the paper ``Token Sequence Labeling vs. Clause Classification for English Emotion Stimulus Detection`` to be published in
 _Proceedings of the 9th Joint Conference on Lexical and Computational Semantics_ (*SEM 2020)

 ##
 The code and the scripts to process the data will be made availble here.

-A preprint of the paper is availble here:
+A preprint of the paper is availble here: https://arxiv.org/abs/2010.07557

 ##
 ```